helvm/helma/docs/README.md

-# Welcome to 🔧 🎨 HelMA
+# 🔧 🎨 HelMA - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell

-**🔧 🎨 HelMA** - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell and it is first part of [HelVM](http://helvm.online/) project.
+**🔧 🎨 HelMA** is first part of [HelVM](http://helvm.online/) project and implementation of:

-**🧑‍🔧 🧑‍🎨 HAMAMAL** - Holistic Actual Minimalist Automatic Mechanical Languages is a kind of [Low-level] [First-generation] [Code] for Esoteric Languages.
+* **🧑‍🔧 🧑‍🎨 HAMALAM** - Holistic Actual Minimalist Languages of Automatic Machine.

-**🧑‍🔧 🧑‍🎨 HAMALAM** - Holistic Actual Minimalist Languages of Automatic Machine
+* **🧑‍🔧 🧑‍🎨 HAMAMAL** - Holistic Actual Minimalist Automatic Mechanical Languages is a kind of [Low-level] [First-generation] [Code] for Esoteric Languages.

 ```
 FOR everyone